MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/map.md

 ### Map Region and MapSpan

 As shown in the code snippet above, supplying a `MapSpan` instance to a map constructor sets the initial view (center point and zoom level) of the map when it is loaded.
-The `MoveToRegion` method on the map class can then be used to changed the position or zoom level of the map.
+The `MoveToRegion` method on the map class can then be used to change the position or zoom level of the map.
 There are two ways to create a new `MapSpan` instance:

 -  **MapSpan.FromCenterAndRadius()** - static method to create a span from a  `Position` and specifying a  `Distance` .
 -  **new MapSpan ()** - constructor that uses a  `Position` and the degress of latitude and longitude to display.